14/2/2024

 Human contact

-All of the above moments, revolve around contact.
-That combination of human interaction and the insight that came from the simultaneously observed behavior.
-That one comment, someone's posture or facial expression, it could be anything.
-But it is often the first successful step of an innovation process that still has many yards to go.
+All the above moments revolve around contact.
+That combination of human interaction and the insight gained from simultaneously observed behaviour.
+That one comment, someone's posture or facial expression, it can be anything.
+But it is often the first successful step of an innovation process that still has many more steps to take.

-It is these small moments of insight that release just the right energy within an innovation project.
-Moments that we sometimes experienced in between.
-From the moment I personally experienced this for the first time ten years ago until yesterday; it is this energy that I find addictive.
-On to more so.
+It is these small moments of insight that release exactly the right energy within an innovation project.
+Moments we sometimes experienced in passing.
+From the moment I first experienced this personally ten years ago, to yesterday; it is this energy that I find addictive.
+So, here’s to more.